Zoster Virus Vaccine Live (Oka/Merck), Refrigerator Stable.

 Tell your doctor if you notice any of the following if they worry you:

-redness, pain, swelling, hard lump, itching, warmth, or bruising, at the site you had the injection
+redness, pain, swelling, hard lump, itching, warmth, or bruising, at the site you

 pain in your arm or leg